VazkiiMods/Botania/README.md

 README:

-This is williewillus' port and continuation of Botania for Minecraft versions 1.8.x and above
+This is williewillus' old port and of Botania for Minecraft versions 1.8.x up to 1.10.2, build 320.

-All licensing and distribution rights are exactly as 1.7.10 Botania.

-Use at your own risk as bugs may pop up unexpectedly.

-As of 2016 02 25, Vazkii has stopped working on Botania.
-Requests for design changes will still not be accepted here (post them on reddit).
-Even then, don't expect anything to be added without severe deliberation scrutiny.

-Please report all 1.8+ issues to this repository.
+Vazkii took a break from Botania from 2016-02-25 to 2016-09-05, I have ported it in this time and fixed things here and there.

+Future development is now at Vazkii's BotaniaV2 Repository; remaining issues in this repository will be fixed, but new issue reports will not be accepted.
+Thanks!

 These non-CurseForge builds can be openly used in modpacks of any kind, in accordance with the requirements of the license of this mod.